Finn Warner: Storylines

 Finn and Esther married in early 2018 and planned to pursue new careers in Detroit but following Finn's decision to drink drive, he severely injured Head of Nursing Nicole (Sally Martin) and lost the opportunity alongside his job at Shortland Street and his friendships.
 Angry and increasingly violent due to the punishments, Finn began to physically abuse Esther.
 This continued to escalate and despite Esther's intention to fix the marriage, Finn removed himself from the relationship.
 Following investigation from the hospital into his actions, Finn began to work as a bartender and controversially realised a mutual love to Chris' pregnant partner Zoe (Holly Shervey).
 Desperate not to upset Chris, Finn did not pursue his feelings and eventually returned to his role as a doctor.
 Chris soon realised the mutual feelings and disowned Finn from the Warner family.
 Finn decided to pursue humanitarian work with Sass and departed Ferndale after a loving farewell to Zoe.
 In 2019 Chris visited Finn overseas and announced the two had reconciled.
+Finn would return in 2024 with his brother and his uncle Guy to return the then fugitive Harry to their father.